Climate-driven hazards increase risk for millions of coastal residents, study finds

 The study assesses the cumulative impact of multiple climate-driven coastal hazards, including sea level rise, flooding, beach erosion, sinking land, and rising groundwater, all of which are expected to worsen significantly by the end of the 21st century.

-The scale of these interconnected hazards is much greater than anticipated, said study co-author Manoochehr Shirzaei from Virginia Tech’s Department of Geosciences.
+The scale of these interconnected hazards is much greater than anticipated, said study co-author Manoochehr Shirzaei of Virginia Tech’s Department of Geosciences.

 “The risk of flooding, compounded by sinking land and beach loss, could displace millions and damage critical infrastructure unless robust adaptation strategies are implemented,” said Shirzaei.